At North Vancouver Recreation & Culture we believe camps are a fun, safe and meaningful way to spend school breaks.

 Q: How can I help my child settle in at camp?

-Walking into a room full of strangers may be hard for your child.
-Feel free to come in and get your child settled.
+Our leaders are here to help.
 Many of our camp programs start with self-directed activities so that children can relax and get used to their surroundings.

 Q: My child is bored.
 How are you going to make sure they have fun tomorrow?